minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

 You also need `src/setupTests.ts`.
-Your app is made with CRA,
-and it will automatically lookup the file.
+For CRA, it will automatically lookup the file.
 If your app is non-CRA,
 then for the above configurations,
-add `"setupFilesAfterEnv": ["<rootDir>/src/setupTests.ts"]`.
+you need to add `"setupFilesAfterEnv": ["<rootDir>/src/setupTests.ts"]`.

 #### # `./src/setupTests.js`